-Updated to include information on the draft code of practice on the English language requirement for public-sector workers, published on 21 July 2016.
+Updated to reflect that the Code of Practice on the English language requirements for public-sector workers was issued on 29 November 2016.

 In Tottenham Green Under Five's Centre v Marshall No. 2 (9 November 1990) EOR37B, the EAT holds that it is not open to an industrial tribunal to disregard a duty in determining whether a genuine occupational qualification exception applies, unless the matter is de minimis or is a sham duty.